Coffee-93/Coffee-93/README.md

 ### Who am I?

+🏥 Data Scientist @ [HealthStream](https://www.healthstream.com/) on the AI & Data Outcomes Team.
+Currently interested in Deploying ML models, NLP, and Search/Recommendations.

-💻 I'm a graduate student studying Artificial Intelligence and Machine Learning, minoring in Computer Science.
-Currently interested in ML Deployment, NLP, and Search/Recommendations.
+💻 Recently obtained an M.S. in Artificial Intelligence — concentration in Machine Learning, minor in Computer Science.

 ⚕️ My background is in public health, medicine and biochemistry.
 Ask me about it some time!

-🏥 Currently working as a Data Scientist Intern @ [HealthStream](https://www.healthstream.com/) on the AI & Data Outcomes Team.

 <br>

 ### What do I like?

-☕ A nice cold brew.
+☕ A nice cold brew + oatmilk.

 🏃 Running with the dog.